misterwimbo/pageMagic/README.md

 6. Click "Load unpacked" and select the cloned repository
 5. You should see **Page Magic** in the list of extensions
 6. Click "Options" to configure your settings (you can also do this from the popup)
-7. In settings, add your Anthropic API key and select the model you want to use
+7. In settings, add your API key, choose the provider (Anthropic or OpenAI) and select the model you want to use
 8. Click "Save" to save your settings

 ## Usage